Credeau/credeau-docs/docs/products/credforge/components.md

 ## Config Manager

-⭐ `Releasing Soon, currently powered by Git.
-Follow below documentation for more.`

 Responsible for orchestrating and managing the core decisioning components including workflow configuration, rules engine, feature computation engine, and external system integrations.

 **Components:**